innobright/help.innobright.com/src/overview/system-requirements.md

 All versions of Altus highly recommend installing OpenCL, if available, for your system.
 See below.

+All versions of Altus work on 64-bit computers and operating systems only.

 On Windows, Windows 7 or later is supported.
 The [Microsoft Visual C++ Redistributable for Visual Studio 2015][vc2015rt] is required (this is included in Altus' installer).